Handheld Objects Hold Power

 Don’t go it alone.
 Take one with you.

 June Woest longs to travel and tires of doomsday weather predictions.
 She makes sculptures that are the subjects for her prints on glass, metal, paper, and clay.
 She gifts her audience a picture of hand-held objects that clean up the air and encourage an atmosphere of life-long, outdoor adventure,

 She teaches art history and visual culture and possesses skills in ceramics, photography and printmaking.

 Rain or Shine

-I create weather remote controllers in order to imagine myself a master manipulator of climate change.
-I also make them because I long to travel and disruptions due to weather are happening so disproportionately that peoples’ jobs and daily lives are routinely affected.
-I was surprised by how much, recently, when slightly bad weather, a day of blustery winds in South Texas, set into motion a cascade of events that sidelined 1500 American Airline flights nationally for four days.
+I create heavy weather travel remotes to imagine myself a master manipulator of climate change.
+I long to travel and disruptions due to weather are happening so disproportionately that peoples’ jobs and daily lives are routinely affected.
+Recently, a day of blustery winds in South Texas, set into motion a cascade of events that sidelined 1500 American Airline flights nationally for four days.

-An alternative emotional response to climate comes from having grown up in Kansas, on prairie my grandfather homesteaded with his team of six plow horses.
-It was Kansas where I walked among corn stalks and hay bales, in blue skies competing with clouds for rain.
-On the ground I stepped over bumpy outcroppings of limestone rock and heard farmers begrudge Juniper trees as weeds when clearing them from what, over time, became vast agricultural fields.
+My childhood response to climate comes from having grown up in Kansas, on prairie land my grandfather homesteaded with his team of six plow horses.
+It was Kansas where I walked in corn and wheat fields.
+I also stepped over bumpy outcroppings of limestone rock and heard family begrudge Juniper trees as weeds because of their thirsty root systems.

 The question remains for me whether getting in a car when it starts to rain is safe.
 Our bayou waters can rise quickly in freeway underpasses and racing canoe are dangerous during street rescues.

 With extreme weather more common, normal travel has become more complicated.
 Factor in a world-wide health pandemic, and my desire to travel is more like planning an escape.
-It's why making weather changing remote controllers hold an appeal- they allow me to imagine the very best.
+It's why making weather changing remote controllers hold an appeal- they allow me to imagine the very best is possible.